-gmt_unix_time

-The current time and date in standard UNIX 32-bit format (seconds since the midnight starting Jan 1, 1970, GMT) according to the sender's internal clock.
-Clocks are not required to be set correctly by the basic TLS Protocol; higher level or application protocols may define additional requirements.
+gmt_unix_time The current time and date in standard UNIX 32-bit format (seconds since the midnight starting Jan 1, 1970, GMT, ignoring leap seconds) according to the sender's internal clock.
+Clocks are not required to be set correctly by the basic TLS Protocol; higher-level or application protocols may define additional requirements.